-The Neighborhood Program was established by the City of Beaverton in 1987, in order to preserve and enhance Beaverton by encouraging and supporting involvement of all citizens in local government and community activities.
+The Neighborhood Program was established by the City of Beaverton in 1987, in order to preserve and enhance Beaverton by encouraging and supporting involvement of all residents in local government and community activities.
 The program works by:

 Promoting City and neighborhood identity

 Providing better channels of communication and dissemination of accurate information between City government and residents

 Providing a forum by which residents may engage in their choice of activities such as long-range planning, public safety, cultural opportunities, social functions, and general livability projects